antonmry/jexler/side/guide/guide.md

 Apparently, the problem was that Grab tried to acces the local Maven repository (~/.m2/repository) and that there something was missing or only partially there, in any case I got exceptions with text "Error grabbing grapes".

-Putting the following into ~/.grape/grapeConfig.xml, according to this [stackoverflow thread](http://stackoverflow.com/questions/6335184/groovy-1-8-grab-fails-unless-i-manually-call-grape-resolve), resolved the issue for me:
+Creating the following ~/.grape/grapeConfig.xml, according to this [stackoverflow thread](http://stackoverflow.com/questions/6335184/groovy-1-8-grab-fails-unless-i-manually-call-grape-resolve), resolved the issue for me:

     <ivysettings>
       <settings defaultResolver="downloadGrapes"/>